coetzeer/coetzeer/_posts/2018-03-30-freenas-plex-non-productive.markdown

 ---
 layout: post
-title: FreeNAS + Plex + everything work == not productive
+title: FreeNAS + Plex + everything working == not productive
 date: 2018-03-30
-description: FreeNAS + Plex + everything work == not productive
+description: FreeNAS + Plex + everything working == not productive
 img: distracted.jpg # Add image post (optional)
 tags: [Productivity] # add tag
 toc: true
 ---
 I've decided to wait for a bit.
 My brain needs to catch up.
 My study is a mess.
 I need to add up how much money I've spent.
-My wife is on holiday and I have to look after the dogs - being a single parent is a new challenge for me.
-AND, I didn't learn from my mistakes last time - I have a whole lot of data on the move that I dont want to interrupt.
+My wife is on holiday and I have to look after the dogs - being a single parent is a new and upsetting challenge for me.
+AND, I didn't learn from my mistakes last time - I have a whole lot of data on the move that I don't want to interrupt.

 {% include figure image_path="/assets/img/yoda.jpg" alt="OCD." class="image-small image-right" caption="The OCD is strong with this one" %}